taipingeric/VisionDemo/README.md

 **PixelBufferVC** is a face detection from pixel buffer captured by camera

-*NOTE: Definitely the updating UI mechanism is not a good way*
+*NOTE: Definitely the updating UI mechanism in PixelBufferVC is not a good way, just try yours*

 slides: https://www.slideshare.net/ChihyangLi/ios-vision-framework